-Minimum standard online tests To show they meet the HSC minimum standard, students need to achieve Level 3 or 4 in short online reading, writing and numeracy tests of skills for everyday life.
+Minimum standard online tests

+To show they meet the HSC minimum standard, students need to achieve Level 3 or 4 in short online reading, writing and numeracy tests of skills for everyday life.

 Students need to achieve Level 3 or 4 in short online reading, writing and numeracy tests of skills for everyday life to meet the HSC minimum standard.

 Students get up to six times per year to sit each minimum standard reading, writing or numeracy test.

 At least 14 calendar days is required before re-attempting a test in the same domain.

 Students can take the tests from Year 10 until up to five years after starting their first HSC course.

 Schools will help students decide when they are ready to take each test.

 Students planning to leave school before completing their HSC may choose to take these tests to show their level of literacy and numeracy skills.

 Provisions for the minimum standard tests are available for some students with disability.

 Some students with a disability studying Life Skills courses may be exempt from meeting the minimum standard to receive their HSC credential.

+Schools may run a test for a group of students or an individual student.

-Students or an individual student.
-Students will receive their test results via Students Online .
+Students will receive their test results via Students Online.

+Some students with disability studying Life Skills courses may be exempt from meeting the minimum standard to receive their HSC credential.

+Together with the NSW Literacy and Numeracy Strategy, the HSC minimum standard is part of an effort to improve the literacy and numeracy outcomes for students.

+Students need to achieve Level 3 or 4 in short online reading, writing and numeracy tests of skills for everyday life to show they meet the HSC minimum standard.

+This means that students who demonstrate the standard have the skills to do things like:

+- follow safety instructions in equipment manuals

+- understand a mobile phone plan

+- write a job application

+- create a personal weekly budget.

 What do the tests involve?

-Minimum Standard Reading Test 45 multiple-choice questions.
-Adaptive - meaning it tailors to a student's ability.
+Minimum Standard Reading Test

+- 45 multiple-choice questions. - Adaptive meaning it tailors to a student's ability.
 Questions become harder or easier depending on whether a student is answering questions correctly or incorrectly.

-Minimum Standard Numeracy Test 45 multiple-choice questions.
-Adaptive - meaning it tailors to student's ability.
-Questions become harder or easier depending on whether a student is answering questions correctly or incorrectly.
-An onscreen calculator will be provided for some questions.
-Minimum Standard Writing Test One question based on a visual or text prompt.
-Response of up to 500 words to be provided in onscreen text box.
-Marked by trained markers according to the achievement level descriptions, relevance of writing to the topic, structure and sequence of ideas and control of language.
-Sitting for the tests after the HSC Students who do not demonstrate the minimum standard before they complete Year 12, can apply to sit for one or more minimum standard online tests after they leave school.
+Minimum Standard Numeracy Test

+- 45 multiple-choice questions. - Adaptive meaning it tailors to student's ability.
+Questions become harder or easier depending on whether a student is answering questions correctly or incorrectly. - An onscreen calculator will be provided for some guestions.

+Minimum Standard Writing Test

+- One question based on a visual or text prompt. - Response of up to 500 words to be provided in onscreen text box. - Marked by trained markers according to the achievement level descriptions, relevance of writing to the topic, structure and sequence of ideas and control of language.

+Sitting for the tests after the HSC

+Students who do not demonstrate the minimum standard before they complete Year 12, can apply to sit for one or more minimum standard online tests after they leave school.

 To be eligible, you need to have fulfilled all your HSC requirements except for the minimum standard of literacy and/or numeracy.

 You can sit for the tests up to 5 years after starting your first HSC course.

 There is no cost to sit for the test(s).

-Further information https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/hsc-minimum- standard/online-tests/what-to-expect-in-the-tests
+Further information

+https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/hsc-minimum-standard/online-tests/what-to-expect-in-the-tests